uniment/MethodChains.jl/README.md

 The return value here is `(2, 3)`.

-It's a little funky to be playing around with expressions of just `it` and `them`, but it's instructive (and weirdly therapeutic) so try it!
+It's a little funky to be playing around with expressions of just `it` and `them`, but it's instructive (and weirdly therapeutic), so try it!

 Fun question: On the line with two `it`s after `them[2:3]...`, what happens if you add another `it`? 😏